All links will open in a new window.

 National Junior Honor Society

 The National Junior Honor Society is an honorary society, which promotes enthusiasm for scholarship, service, leadership, character, and citizenship.
 Students who are interested apply for membership and are selected based on a minimum GPA of 3.5 as well as their demonstration of the aforementioned qualities.
 The application process takes place in December and April.
-Applications will open for 7th and 8th graders ONLY from Nov.
-27th-Dec.
-15th.
-6th graders are invited to apply in the spring semester.
+Applications will open for 6th and 7th graders from March 26th through April 18th.
+Students can pick up applications from Ms. Curtes or Mrs. Rayaprolu.
+All applications need to be a hard copy and turned in by April 18th, no exceptions.
+An induction ceremony will take place in May with more information announced closer to the month.
 7th grade will meet the first Thursday of the month and 8th grade will meet the third Thursday of each month Both meet at 8:00am.
 (Elected officers are asked to attend both meetings.)Please listen to announcements for more information about National Junior Honor Society for 2017-18.
 Staff sponsors will be Ms. Curtes and Ms. Rayaprolu.
 Ms. Ladd will serve as a secondary staff sponsor.

 Students will have an opportunity to exercise positive leadership by becoming a representative at their grade level.
 They will work together to organize Spirit Week, dances, and other events.
 Take charge of the needs of the RMS student body!
 Membership in this group is dependent on elections.
 This group meets on the 1st and 3rd Thursdays of the month at 8:00 am in room 819.
 Staff sponsors are Mr. Acosta and Ms. Kennedy.